-March 2024
+March 2025

-The members of the Underground Storage Tank Board (Board) and the Underground Storage Tank Indemnification Fund (USTIF) staff are pleased to provide this Annual Report that provides information on the USTIF's operations from the program's inception on February 1, 1994 through December 31, 2023.
-The USTIF has made significant progress in providing first- and third-party liability coverage for eligible tank owners/operators and tank installers.
-The USTIF has committed over \$1.1 billion to help with remediation expenses related to site cleanups over the program's history.
+The members of the Underground Storage Tank Indemnification Board (Board) and the staff of the Underground Storage Tank Indemnification Fund (USTIF) are pleased to present the 30th anniversary edition of our Annual Report.
+The report provides information on the USTIF's operations from the program's inception on February 1, 1994, through December 31, 2024.